dogokit/dogokit-beagle/README.md

 The main Remix web app template kit by [🐶 Dogokit](https://dogokit.com) team.

-> 🚧 This template kit is still in early and active development
+> 🚧 This template kit is still a work in progress

 Check out: